Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Abstract

 \section{Abstract}

 Brunerie's 2016 PhD thesis contains the first synthetic proof in Homotopy Type Theory (HoTT) of the classical result that the fourth homotopy group of the 3-sphere is $\mathbb{Z}/2\mathbb{Z}$.
 The proof is one of the most impressive pieces of synthetic homotopy theory to date and uses a lot of advanced classical algebraic topology rephrased synthetically.
-Furthermore, the proof is fully constructive and the main result can be reduced to the question of whether a particular ``Brunerie number'' $\beta$ can be normalized to $\pm 2$.
-The question of whether Brunerie’s proof could be formalized in a proof assistant, either by computing this number or by formalizing the pen-and-paper proof, has since remained open.
-In this paper, we present a complete formalization in \CubicalAgda.
+Furthermore, the proof is fully constructive and the main result can be reduced to the question of whether a particular ``Brunerie number'' $\beta$ can be normalised to $\pm 2$.
+The question of whether Brunerie’s proof could be formalised in a proof assistant, either by computing this number or by formalising the pen-and-paper proof, has since remained open.
+In this paper, we present a complete formalisation in \CubicalAgda.
 We do this by modifying Brunerie’s proof so that a key technical result, whose proof Brunerie only sketched in his thesis, can be avoided.
-We also present a formalization of a new and much simpler proof that $\beta$ is $\pm 2$.
-This formalization provides us with a sequence of simpler Brunerie numbers, one of which normalizes very quickly to $-2$ in \CubicalAgda, resulting in a fully formalized computer-assisted proof that $\pi_4(\mathbb{S}^3) \cong \mathbb{Z}/2\mathbb{Z}$.
+We also present a formalisation of a new and much simpler proof that $\beta$ is $\pm 2$.
+This formalisation provides us with a sequence of simpler Brunerie numbers, one of which normalises very quickly to $-2$ in \CubicalAgda, resulting in a fully formalised computer-assisted proof that $\pi_4(\mathbb{S}^3) \cong \mathbb{Z}/2\mathbb{Z}$.